Security-Onion-Solutions/securityonion-docs/docker.rst

 Security
 --------

-To prevent tampering, our Docker images are signed using GPG keys. :ref:`soup` verifies GPG signature any time Docker images are updated.
+To prevent tampering, our Docker images are signed using GPG keys. :ref:`soup` verifies GPG signatures any time Docker images are updated.

 Elastic
 -------